Skip to main content

 EOF

-PROJECT_NAMEProject name in the KakaoCloud console
+PROJECT_NAMEProject name in KakaoCloud Console where Container Registry was created

 Deploy client service